 You can choose among three different RBS rewards accounts that offer cashback on your bills and other perks in return for a monthly fee.
 Compare reward accounts on our dedicated page if you’d rather go for a fee-free account instead.

 Learn more about reward and incentive accounts

 Student accounts usually come with great perks, so it’s always a good idea to compare them and make sure you get what you like best.
-RBS’ student account benefits include a conspicuous overdraft feature and the option to choose between an Amazon Prime membership, a National Express coachcard or a tastecard with discounts on your meals.
+RBS’ student account benefits include an attractive overdraft feature and often seasonal sign-up incentives.

 Learn more about student accounts

 Your children can get an RBS account when they’re as young as 11 – it will help them get an early start at managing their money and also give them a nice little interest rate on their pocket money.

 Learn more about children’s accounts

 Whether you’re a start-up or a more established business, RBS offers a range of different accounts to suit different business needs.
 Choose from a start-up business account that offers no transaction fees for a set time, a straightforward bank account for businesses that have been trading for over a year, and a community account for not-for-profit organisations such as charities and clubs.

 RBS was ranked seventeenth out of 18 current account providers in our independent 2023 customer satisfaction survey.
 Its users gave the brand 4 out of 5 stars and 74% said they’d recommend the current account service.
 Customers highlighted the bank’s helpful branch staff and its online banking facilities but complained that it had closed down many of its local branched.
 Here’s what some of those RBS customers had to say in our survey:

 “My local branch has staff who have personal knowledge of my needs.”